Deutsche Bank CEO spars with policymaker over large bank risks

-FRANKFURT, May 28 (Reuters) - Deutsche Bank co-Chief Executive Anshu Jain brushed aside concerns that Germany’s flagship lender posed a risk to the financial system just because of its size, and urged regulators to create a mechanism for winding down failing banks.
+FRANKFURT (Reuters) - Deutsche Bank (DBKGn.DE) co-Chief Executive Anshu Jain brushed aside concerns that Germany’s flagship lender posed a risk to the financial system just because of its size, and urged regulators to create a mechanism for winding down failing banks.

 “I‘m not sure it has anything to do with size at all,” Jain said in response to a question about whether large banks posed a greater danger to the economy than smaller lenders.